 The world is a big place with countless places to explore.
 That’s why so many people often add “big vacation” to the list of things they would do if they won the lottery, and for good reason.

 You can spend years in one single country and not see everything.
-There’s always some untraveled path, hole in the wall restaurant or cultural experience out there waiting for you.
+There’s always an untraveled path, hole in the wall restaurant, or cultural experience out there waiting for you.